badmotorfinger/linqpadspy/README.md

 ##LINQPadSpy

 LINQPadSpy shows decompiled sources from queries which have been compiled by LINQPad allowing one to see any additional compiler generated code.
+[Download the latest release](http://vincpa.github.io/linqpadspy)

 ![LINQPadSpy Screenshot](https://github.com/vincpa/linqpadspy/raw/master/LINQPadSpy.JPG)